ciscoAnass/Servidor-DHCP/guia.md

 ***
-- Vamos a asignar las Ip's A las Maquinas :
+- Vamos a asignar las Ip's a las Máquinas :

 Servidor :